Constant Vanden Stock Stadium

 The Constant Vanden Stock Stadium (Stade Constant Vanden Stock; Constant Vanden Stockstadion), also known as the Lotto Park for sponsorship reasons, is a football stadium in the municipality of Anderlecht in Brussels, Belgium.
-It is home to R.S.C.
-Anderlecht.
+It is home to RSC Anderlecht.
 It also hosted the UEFA Euro 1972 semi-final between Hungary and the Soviet Union, as well as several games of the Belgium national football team.
 The capacity nowadays is 21,500 spectators.
 The former amount of 40,000 seats and standing places was gradually reduced due to safety measures.

 The stadium is located at 2, avenue Théo Verbeeck/Théo Verbeecklaan, on the border of Astrid Park.
-It can be accessed from the metro stations Saint-Guidon/Sint-Guido and Veeweyde/Veeweide on line 5.

 History

 Early history

 Until shortly after the First World War, the home games of Royal Sporting Club Anderlecht were played on a football pitch in the Rue Verheyden/Verheydenstraat.
 In 1917, R.S.C.
 Anderlecht installed, on the border of Meir Park (later renamed Astrid Park), a new stadium with only one wooden stand.
 In 1918, the complex was named the Émile Versé Stadium (Stade Émile Versé, Émile Verséstadion), after the industrialist Émile Versé, who was also the club's first president.
 Over time, concrete stands were set up.

-In 1946, R.S.C.
-Anderlecht received permission to carry out work to expand the facilities at the Émile Versé Stadium.
+In 1946, RSC Anderlecht received permission to carry out work to expand the facilities at the Émile Versé Stadium.
 In 1969, construction work began on the Henri Simonet sports hall, which was completed in 1971.
-On September 20, 1980, 38,349 viewers attended a game against Standard Liège at the Versé Stadium, the largest number of spectators to attend a match at the stadium ever.
+On 20 September 1980, 38,349 viewers attended a game against Standard Liège at the Versé Stadium, the largest number of spectators to attend a match at the stadium ever.

 The 1980s were marked by several phases of modernisation.
 Between 1983 and 1991, the stadium was completely rebuilt and renamed the Constant Vanden Stock Stadium (Stade Constant Vanden Stock, Constant Vanden Stockstadion), after the club's then-chairman, Constant Vanden Stock.
 The renovated stadium was inaugurated with a gala match against FC Barcelona.
 In 1992, Anderlecht won the International Olympic Committee award for architecture in sport.
 The cost of the renovation works amounted to 1.5 billion Belgian francs.
 The club received no government support but financed the renovation works with the proceeds from lodges and business seats.